tidymodels/yardstick/cran-comments.md

  * We saw 0 new problems
  * We failed to check 0 packages

+## Submission 1.0.0

+This major release of yardstick adds case weight support throughout the package.

 ## Submission 0.0.9

 This release is mainly to avoid any issues from the upcoming dplyr 1.0.8